a young student at their desk writing in a workbook in a classroom full of students

 Art

 The art curriculum integrates the four disciplines of art education: art history and culture, aesthetic perception, creative expression, and art criticism.
 Each lesson exposes students to works of fine art, history and culture, creative art production activities, and critical thinking.
-Students will be introduced to artist profiles and children’s book illustrators.
+Artists from a range of cultures and historical art movements are introduced with picture books.
 These skills are built upon annually with a greater degree of difficulty as students advance through the upper grades.

 Music